 4 Reasons I am Focusing Less on Health

-I love change.
-Like really love it.
-Thankfully so does my husband.
-But over the years we've come to realize that the heart issue behind our desire for change is a spirit of discontent.
-So I (we) have been actively, diligently resisting the hunger for change; it's that "grass is always greener on the other side" mentality in our marriage and in our family.
-But when it comes to my life personally, and especially my business, I can still be impulsive and change directions quite quickly.
-I have a lot of things I am passionate about, and not to sound prideful, but a lot of things I am knowledgeable about.
+When it comes to my life personally, and especially my business, I can still be impulsive and change directions quite quickly.
+I have a lot of things I am passionate about, and also knowledgeable about.
 It's why this blog has had a new look every year and why I tend to jump from topic to topic depending on the week.
-And I know that amount of change is tough on people who don't have that same love for change as I do.
+But I know that change is tough on people who don't have that same love for change as I do.

 Those two thoughts have been on my heart for months now.
 I've wrestled with myself and with God about this blog and what it's true purpose is.
 I've even had discussions with my husband trying to decide if this is a "keep or release" commitment in my life; even whether I should be content with this as a hobby or if I should truly be pursuing this as a business.

-The nagging gut feeling that keeps arising though is that I need to stop focusing so much on health, and I've finally come to understand why God wants me to change my focus.
+The nagging gut feeling that keeps arising is that I need to stop focusing so much on health.
+And I've come to understand why God wants me to change my focus.
 So today I'm sharing my heart with you and in the coming weeks you'll begin to see the changes to my vision brought to life in my revamped blog...

 4 Reasons I am Focusing Less on Health